About medical 3D printing.

 REDUCED THEATRE TIME

-On average, our customers report saving 30-60 minutes surgery time, with some cases showing 5+ hours saved.
+On average, our customers report saving 30-60 minutes of surgery time, with some cases showing 5+ hours saved.

 Patient experience and consent are increased by seeing and holding models of their anatomy, aiding in consent discussions.

 PREOPERATIVE TRIALING & SIMULATION